-Samech
+Samech C

-is the fifteenth letter of the aleph-bet and has numerical value of the samech is a closed circle.
+is the fifteenth letter of the aleph-bet and has a numerical value of The design of the samech is a closed circle.
 The Talmud writes that a person's life is like a circle; there are times when we are on top of the world and times when we seem to be at the bottom of the curve.
 When we are at the top we should not take it for granted; we must appreciate and be thankful for our successes and not forget those at the bottom of the curve.
 And if we are at the bottom, we must remember that G-d can bring us up to the top of the circle in the blink of an eye.